portellam/vfio-script/README.md

   Additional arguments:

-  --allow-unsafe       Override safety limits.
+  -u, --allow-unsafe       Override safety limits.
 Override a maximum amount of
                            permutations, and/or features which may repeat a given command many times.
                            Note: safety limits are five (5) units each.
                            Note: no prompt at execution.

-  --grub-cmdline TEXT  Define the GRUB command line.
+  -c, --grub-cmdline TEXT  Define the GRUB command line.
                            Note: avoid escape characters, such as double-quote (") and/or VFIO commands so as to prevent conflicts.

                            TEXT is whitespace delimited text.

   Guest-machine-reserved devices to match: